 Click here to download the rules and entry form.

 The second Saturday of December each year at 10 a.m., more than 3,000 spectators turn out for the Kershaw County Christmas Parade which boasts horses, fire trucks, floats, beauty queens, classic cars, dancing, music, Santa, and much, much more!

-The parade begins at Laurens Street and proceeds South on Broad Street ending at the Historic Camden Revolutionary War Site.
+The parade begins at Laurens Street and proceeds South on Broad Street ending at the City Arena.
 Bring your friends and family to enjoy this wonderful community celebration.